noxPHX/Power-Hole/README.md

 | Docker        | 20      |
 | Compose       | 1.29    |

+> [!NOTE]
-*I will not detail how to set up this project without Docker, but understanding the stack below you might be able to install and configure each component separately.*
+> I will not detail how to set up this project without Docker, but understanding the stack below you might be able to install and configure each component separately.

 ## The Stack 🐳